CamiloMM/autoincrement/README.md

 ### What number is it?
 Does it start from one?

-It doesnt' start from one!
+It doesn't start from one!
 And that is another feature.

 Consider that you'll at some point reboot the server.
 You still want new auto-incrementing numbers later, but you don't want having to persist the last one in a database, that's too much hassle.
 Still, you want the next run of your app to have auto-incrementing numbers that don't start over again.